arnav-naval/NomadChef/README.md

 When a user completes a recipe, that country is marked as completed.

-The map visually tracks progress through global cuisine.
+Both 3D and 2D interactive visualizations of the globe are supported with integrated progress tracking.

 ### **Recipe Generation**<br>
-Recipes are generated based on user input using the Spoonacular API.
+Recipes are generated based on user input using the Spoonacular API and various culinary APIs.

 Each recipe includes step-by-step instructions and adapts to user preferences and dietary needs.